What to do & how to report

 Reporting to a SASA.
 If a victim is not sure where to report an incident, the victim should call a Sexual Assault Survivors’ Advocate (SASA) at 765-658-4650 for assistance.
 Generally, a victim can seek assistance and support from a SASA without triggering an investigation that could reveal the victim’s identity or that the victim has disclosed the incident.
 However, a SASA will report the nature, date, time, and general location of an incident to the Title IX Coordinator without disclosing personally identifiable information.
 Questions about confidentiality of discussions with a SASA can be discussed with the SASA.

 Non-confidential reporting.
 A victim may report an incident to an employee who is required to report to the Title IX Coordinator.
-Those employees include all faculty, all staff (excluding those designated as staff to whom confidential reports can be made), all administrators, including Student Academic Life and Public Safety personnel, and Resident Assistants (RAs).
+Those employees include all faculty, all staff (excluding those designated as staff to whom confidential reports can be made), all administrators, including Student Academic Life and DePauw Police personnel, and Resident Assistants (RAs).

 When a report is made to the Title IX Coordinator/Title IX Office.
 Upon receiving a report of sexual misconduct, a Title IX Administrator will meet with and interview the complainant to gather key facts outlining the complaint.
 During this meeting, the Title IX Administrator will address any immediate physical safety and emotional support needs, including potential interim measures and no contact directives.
 The University utilizes a single-process model, which means that the Title IX Administrators are responsible for (1) evaluating the initial complaint to determine whether the conduct could constitute a violation of the prohibited conduct, (2) if warrented, conducting a fair and thorough investigation, (3) evaluating the facts gathered from the investigation, and (4) issuing findings of responsibility for the conduct charges.